Susanne Frick

 Phone: 0231 755 8327

-Susanne Frick is a postdoctoral researcher at the chair of Statistical Methods in Social Sciences at TU Dortmund University, working in the interdisciplinary research project FAIR (https://fair.tu-dortmund.de) since February 2022.
+Susanne Frick is a postdoctoral researcher at the chair of Statistical Methods in Social Sciences at TU Dortmund University and worked from 2022 to 2024 in the interdisciplinary research project FAIR (https://fair.tu-dortmund.de) since February 2022.
 She earned a PhD in psychology at the University of Mannheim in the research training group Statistical Modeling in Psychology (SMiP) in December 2021.
 From 2013 to 2018, she studied psychology at the University of Constance.
-Her research interests include psychometrics and item response theory with a focus on the Thurstonian item response model and the multidimensional forced-choice format.
+Her research interests include psychometrics, especially the modelling of forced-choice and process data, as well as machine learning for the prediction of interventions and for successful replications.

 Doebler*, P., Frick*, S., & Doebler, A. (2024).
 Beta-Binomial Meta-Analysis of Individual Differences Based on Sample Means and Standard Deviations: Studying Reliability of Sum Scores of Binary Items.
 Psychological Methods, Advance online publication. https://doi.org/10.1037/met0000649